SB-5

 Plain Language

-Operators may not use a mental health chatbot to advertise specific products or services within a user conversation unless two conditions are met: (1) the chatbot clearly and conspicuously identifies the content as an advertisement, and (2) the chatbot discloses to the user any sponsorship, business affiliation, or third-party agreement related to promoting the product or service.
-This is a conditional prohibition — in-conversation advertising is permitted only with full disclosure.
-The provision does not prohibit the chatbot from recommending that a user seek counseling, therapy, or assistance from a licensed healthcare professional (see § 16(G)).
+Operators may not use the mental health chatbot to advertise a specific product or service within a user conversation unless two conditions are met: (1) the chatbot clearly and conspicuously labels the advertisement as an advertisement, and (2) the chatbot discloses to the user any sponsorship, business affiliation, or agreement the operator has with a third party to promote, advertise, or recommend that product or service.
+This is not a blanket advertising ban — it is a conditional disclosure obligation that permits in-conversation advertising only if accompanied by conspicuous labeling and full relationship disclosure.
+Note that §16(G) expressly carves out recommendations to seek counseling, therapy, or other assistance from a licensed healthcare professional — those are not treated as advertisements.

 Statutory Text